Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Data Collection Study

-On average, participants took $12.23$ minutes (\sdevfirst{3.98} minutes) to complete the coding task, with a maximum session length of 20.80 minutes. \revision{This task completion time is measured from the first line of code written for the task until the end of the allocated time.} During the coding tasks, \copilot showed participants a total of 1024 suggestions out of which they accepted 34.0\%. \revision{The average acceptance rate for participants was 36.5\% (averaging over acceptance rate of each participant) and median 33.8\% with standard error 11.9\%, the minimum acceptance rate was 14.3\%, and the maximum 60.7\%.} In the labeling phase, each participant labeled an average of $149.38$ \sdev{57.43} segments with \cups, resulting in a total of 3137 \cups labels. \revision{The participants used the `custom state' text field only three times total, twice a participant wrote `write a few letters and expect suggestion' which can be considered as `prompt crafting' and once a participant wrote `I was expecting the function skeleton to show up[..]' which was mapped to 'waiting for suggestion'. } The IDK button was used a total of 353 times, this sums to 3137 {\cups} + 353 IDKs = 3490 labels, the majority of its use was from two participants (244 times) where the video recording was not clear enough during consecutive spans, and was used by only 5 other participants more than once with the majority of the use also being due to the video not being clear or the segment being too short.
-We remove the IDK segments from the analysis and do not attempt to re-label them as their effect overall influence is negligible.
+On average, participants took $12.23$ minutes (\sdevfirst{3.98} minutes) to complete the coding task, with a maximum session length of 20.80 minutes.
+This task completion time is measured from the first line of code written for the task until the end of the allocated time.
+During the coding tasks, \copilot showed participants a total of 1024 suggestions, out of which they accepted 34.0\%.
+The average acceptance rate for participants was 36.5\% (averaging over the acceptance rate of each participant), and the median was 33.8\% with a standard error of 11.9\%; the minimum acceptance rate was 14.3\%, and the maximum was 60.7\%.
+In the labeling phase, each participant labeled an average of $149.38$ \sdev{57.43} segments with \cups, resulting in a total of 3137 \cups labels.
+The participants used the `custom state' text field only three times total, twice a participant wrote `write a few letters and expect suggestion' which can be considered as `prompt crafting' and once a participant wrote `I was expecting the function skeleton to show up[..]' which was mapped to 'waiting for suggestion'.
+The IDK button was used a total of 353 times, this sums to 3137 {\cups} + 353 IDKs = 3490 labels, the majority of its use was from two participants (244 times) where the video recording was not clear enough during consecutive spans, and was used by only five other participants more than once with the majority of the use also being due to the video not being clear or the segment being too short. \revision{The IDK segments represent 6.5\% of total session time across all participants, mostly contributed by five participants.
+Therefore,} we remove the IDK segments from the analysis and do not attempt to re-label them.

 Together, these \cups labels enable us to investigate various questions about programmer-\coderec interaction systematically, such as exploring which activities programmers perform most frequently and how they spend most of their time.
 We study programmer-\coderec interaction using the data derived from this study in the following Section~\ref{sec:study_results} and derive various insights and interventions.